Dynamical Programming for off-the-grid dynamic Inverse Problems: Preliminary results

+\end{lmm} {The proof is elementary but given in Appendix~\Rref{app: prelims} for completeness as no specific reference could be found.}

-A key analytical tool in related prior works (c.f. \cite{BrediesBalanced,BrediesOptimal,BrediesUnbalanced,BrediesNumerics}) is a mapping between measures $\dm\in\MC(\X)$ which satisfy the continuity equation, and measures on (weighted) paths $\cm\in\MC(\HGF)$, making some structures become more apparent.
-We will now recap and expand on previous results.
-The first theorem collects results from \cite{Ambrosio2008,BrediesUnbalanced} and provides minor extensions for the scope of the current work.
+A key analytical tool in related prior works (\cf \cite{BrediesBalanced,BrediesOptimal,BrediesUnbalanced,BrediesNumerics}) is a mapping between measures $\dm\in\MC(\X)$ which satisfy the continuity equation, and measures on (weighted) paths $\cm\in\MC(\HGF)$, making some structures become more apparent.
+We will now recap and expand on those previous results. {The first theorem collects results from \cite{Ambrosio2008,BrediesUnbalanced} and provides minor extensions for the scope of the current work.
+In particular, we remove the necessity for $\h\geq0$ or elements $(\h,\g)$ to satisfy further smoothness conditions.}